sveltia/sveltia-cms/README.md

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
 - Small footprint: less than 300 KB when minified and gzipped, compared to 1.5 MB of Netlify/Decap CMS.
 And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
-- Uses the GraphQL API for GitHub to quickly fetch content at once, so that entries and assets can be listed and searched instantly.
-This avoids the slowness and potential API rate limit violations caused by hundreds of requests with relation widgets[^14].
+- Uses the GraphQL API for GitHub to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
+It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - Caches Git files locally to further speed up startup and reduce bandwidth.
 - You can [disable automatic deployments](#disable-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].

 ### Better productivity

-- You can [work on a local Git repository](#work-with-a-local-git-repository) without having to run a proxy server on your machine[^26].
+- You can [work on a local Git repository](#work-with-a-local-git-repository) without running a proxy server on your machine, bypassing the 30 MB file size limit[^26].
 - The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to fallback to `master`[^27].
 - Never miss out on the latest features and bug fixes by being notified when an update to the CMS is available[^31].
 - You can delete multiple entries and assets at once.